abachaa/LiveQA_MedicalTask_TREC2017/Readme.txt

 Test questions cover 26 question types associated with five focus categories.
 Each question includes one or more subquestion(s) and at least one focus and one question type.
 Reference answers were selected from trusted resources and validated by medical experts.
 We provide at least one reference answer for each test question, its URL and relevant comments.
 Question paraphrases were created by assessors and used with the reference answers to judge the participants' answers.

-We also created summaries of the LiveQA test questions in the context of our work on Consumer Health Question Summarization, as described and used in the following paper: ["On the Role of Question Summarization and Information Source Restriction in Consumer Health Question Answering".
+We also created summaries of the LiveQA test questions in the context of our work on Consumer Health Question Summarization, as described and used in the following paper: "On the Role of Question Summarization and Information Source Restriction in Consumer Health Question Answering".
 Asma Ben Abacha & Dina Demner-Fushman.
-AMIA 2019 Informatics Summit](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6568117/).
+AMIA 2019 Informatics Summit (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6568117/).

 Additional annotations for each test question are provided, including: